 Questionable Publishers, Journals or Conferences

-So-called predatory publishers, journals or conferences are a growing and complex phenomenon in the world of scholarly publishing.
-Commonly defined as "predatory", it includes different dimensions and entities: it concerns in particular online or physical publishing houses, agencies and pseudo-scientific organizations that use questionable practices in the process of scientific and academic publication, promotion and communication.
+So-called predatory publishers, journals or conferences are a growing and complex phenomenon in scholarly publishing.
+Commonly defined as "predatory", it includes different dimensions and entities: it concerns particular online or physical publishing houses, agencies and pseudo-scientific organizations that use questionable practices in the process of scientific and academic publication, promotion and communication.

-An academic journal or publisher is "questionable" if it publishes contents with low editorial standards, lack of peer review, or it solicits the publication of academic (or pseudo-academic) contents with a lack evaluation of the autors' specialization or of the relevance of the paper for its research community.
+An academic journal or publisher is "questionable" if it publishes content with low editorial standards, lacks peer review, or solicits the publication of academic (or pseudo-academic) content with a lack of evaluation of the authors' specialization or of the relevance of the paper for its research community.
 For example, a conference agency can be "predatory" when it organizes hundreds of pseudo-scientific events per year, without any real selection of submitted contributions.
-Researchers can use these questionable scholarly publishing media sometimes with the aim of expanding their CV and obtaining incentives or career progression.
+Researchers can use these questionable scholarly publishing media sometimes to expand their CVs and obtain incentives or career progression.
 Some authors write and publish papers or chapters in questionable publishers for the need to speed up publication times (since there is no trusted peer review, publication times are drastically shortened).

 - Publishers or journals that exploit the academic publishing model for financial gain without providing the necessary editorial services and/or quality control